Keeping A Close Eye On Colchester

 The Great British Spring Clean

 The Great British Spring Clean is a national event run by Keep Britain Tidy.
 It has a simple aim: to bring people across the country together to clear up the litter that blights our towns, villages, countryside and beaches.
 The Colchester Society registers and takes part annually in a bid to keep our own town free of unwanted litter.
-2020 dates: anytime between 20th March and 13th April.
+Dates for 2021 are: anytime between 28th May and 13th June.
 Check the Keep Britain Tidy website for further details.

 Plastic Eyesores Removed